d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/eigendecomposition.md

 d2l.plot(torch.arange(0, 100), norm_list, 'Iteration', 'Value')
 ```

-We can also plot the ration between consecutive norms as before and see that indeed it stabilizes.
+We can also plot the ratio between consecutive norms as before and see that indeed it stabilizes.

 ```{.python .input}
 # Also plot the ratio